cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 -----------------------------

 A Docker image with CDAP pre-installed is available on the Docker Hub for download.
-Note that the current Docker image has limited functionality: you can connect to the CDAP Console; however, the REST API is not reachable.
-This will be addressed in a future update.

 To use the **Docker image**: